haquema/makers-javascript-fndamentals/contents/12-fridge-web.md

-# A web server for our fridge
+# Coding challenge: A web server for our fridge